noahnisbet/numpyronodemodels/README.md

 # **Feedback**
 ---
 Please email me at noahnisbet3@gmail.com with any questions or feedback of any kind.
-If there is a bug or feature that you  I should implement email me!
+If there is a bug or feature that I should implement, please email me!
 Also feel free to use GitHub's issues tab or feature requests tab.
 Thank you for checking out NumPyroNodeModels!